 I almost left this one out.
-It was tickling at the back of my mind but I couldn't quite remember it.
+It was tickling at the back of my mind but I couldn’t quite remember it.
 But right when I was ready to put this post to bed (writer talk for finish) I remembered.
 Sometimes you will get in the weeds.
 You need to ask for help.
 This is another situation where your tip could go either way.
-Let's say you are too behind to bring out an order, so you get someone else to bring it while you're delivering to another table.
-If you've cultivated a good relationship with your customers, they are going to be slightly irritated, especially since that person may not know who gets what food and will like have to auction if off.
+Let’s say you are too behind to bring out an order, so you get someone else to bring it while you’re delivering to another table.
+If you’ve cultivated a good relationship with your customers, they are going to be slightly irritated, especially since, depending on how organized you are, that person may not know who gets what food and will likely have to auction if off.

 And, because they want YOU.
 THEIR waiter, not some stranger.
-That's right, if you are good, they will think of you as special, and just any old person won't do.
-If you're really good, they may even be thinking of you by name.
+That’s right, if you are good, they will think of you as special, and just any old person won’t do.
+If you’re really good, they may even be thinking of you by name.
+(I’m the least social person you’ll meet until you see my interact with a waiter.
+I always know your name!)
 But, we know that waiters get busy.
 Sometimes they have too many tables (sometimes they have too few, but that is a whole other problem).
 If someone else has to fill in for you, and you do not make up for that in some way, your tip may suffer.
-They might think you just didn't care.
-So if you reduce your tip, don't mention it.
+They might think you just didn’t care.
+So if you want to reduce your tip, don’t mention it.
 But if you want to maximize your tip, if someone else brings out an order for you, make it your first priority to get to that table, apologize, and make sure everything is perfect!
-That's all you need to do.
+That’s all you need to do.
 Let them know that you never forgot about them for a second.

 That’s it for the list.
 I recognize that it is only partial.
 There are many, many situations that might occur, after all, such as someone sending back food (after eating half of it?), or someone asking for unreasonable substitutions, etc. and how you handle these may not be entirely up to you, as the management’s policy might dictate what you do, but being attentive to all the items above can help mitigate any potential hazards brought on by poor management decisions.
 Never blame the house on your failure to get tips.
 You have to make it your job to get the biggest tips possible.
 And before you ask, I am aware of the “Waiter Rant” blog.
 Sensationalism sales but I’m not a salesman.